tapdata/tapdata.github.io/README.md

 Live Data Integration is supported by TapData's real time data pipelines based on CDC technology, where you can easily connect and capture all the data plus all the changes from disparate data sources, without any custom coding.
 TapData supports many data sources out of box, including dozens of popular databases, you may also use TapData's PDK(Plugin Development Kit) quickly add your own data sources.

-Live Data Service is an automatica data API service to allow users instantly create a RESTful API implementation via configuration.
-TapData will provide API Server to host those API endpoints.
-The backing data table are stored in a MongoDB cluster which is part of the TapData architecture.
-The data in MongoDB is typically replicated and processed from disparate data sources, via the Live Data Integration capability.
+Live Data Service is Tapdata's modern approach to the old data integration problem:  streaming data into a centralized data store(currently powered by MongoDB), then serving the data via RESTful API.
+These APIs are created on-demand, and because they're served by the horizontally scalable, high performant and modern database(instead of source systems), the number of ETL jobs, the performance impact to the source systems, are hence greatly reduced.

 As an alternative, if your data source allows, you may also create data APIs directly from source databases such as Oracle, MySQL, SQLServer etc.

 The term "live has two meanings:

 - When you are using Live Data Integrations, TapData will collect data in a "live" mode means it will listen for the changes on the source database and capture the change immediately and send it to the pipeline for processing and downstream consumption.
 Sometime this is called CDC technology.
 The data is always fresh and lively throughout the data pipeline.

-- When you are using Live Data Services, the backing data table is lively updated by TapData Live Data Integration pipelines and stays up-to-date with the source systems.
+- When you are using Live Data Services, the backing data store is lively updated by TapData Live Data Integration pipelines and stays up-to-date with the source systems.

 ## Primary Use Cases